Marker Logo

 Because of the dangerous shoals off Chatham, twin light houses were built in 1808, which had to be replaced three times because of erosion continually destroyed the land, causing them to fall into the sea.
 One of the twin lights was moved to Eastham 1926, leaving the present single light.

 Location.
 41° 40.858′ N, 69° 57.522′ W. Marker is in Chatham, Massachusetts, in Barnstable County.
-Marker is at the intersection of Main Street and Blackberry Lane, on the left when traveling north on Main Street.
+It is at the intersection of Main Street and Blackberry Lane, on the left when traveling north on Main Street.
 Located in front of Chatham Town Hall.
 Touch for map.
 Marker is at or near this postal address: 549 Main Street, Chatham MA 02633, United States of America.
 Touch for directions.

 Map of Chatham image.
 Click for full size.

-Photographed By Brandon D Cross, October 4, 2020
+Photographed by Brandon D Cross, October 4, 2020

 3. Map of Chatham